ilyavf/learning-haskell/README.md

 ### The Functor Type Class

+Functor is a type whose value can be mapped over.

 ```haskell
 class Functor f where
     fmap :: (a -> b) -> f a -> f b